The Category

 default image

-2023 marks the launch of F1 Academy, an ambitious new project from Formula 1 to develop and prepare female drivers to progress to higher levels of competition.
+Debuting in 2023, F1 ACADEMY was formed as an ambitious new project from Formula 1 to develop and prepare female drivers to progress to higher levels of competition.

 The category is designed to give drivers access to more track time, racing and testing, as well as support with technical, physical, and mental preparations.
-It will provide young talent in junior categories with access to the fundamental level of experience needed to progress to Formula 3 and join the Road to F1.
+Based at a Formula 4-level, F1 ACADEMY provides young talent in junior categories with access to the fundamental level of experience needed to progress to Formula 3 and join the Road to F1.

-For the first season, five teams, who have impressive pedigrees in multiple junior categories, including F2 and F3, will field a total of 15 drivers.
+For the first two seasons, five teams, who have impressive pedigrees in multiple junior categories, including F2 and F3, fielded a total of 15 drivers.
 The teams involved are all known for their experience and expertise in nurturing young talent and will help the drivers take their next step on their journey in competitive motorsport.

 Partnerships with some of the most respected brands in motorsport – such as Pirelli, Autotechnica and Tatuus – will ensure that the category remains technically advanced, while, crucially remaining affordable.